-In addition to his CEO role with The PGA, he serves as a member of the leadership teams for the World Golf Foundation, PGA World Alliance and the International Golf Federation’s work that will return golf to the Olympic Games beginning in 2016.
+In addition to his CEO role with the PGA, Bevacqua serves as a member of the leadership teams for the World Golf Foundation, PGA World Alliance and the International Golf Federation’s work that will return golf to the Olympic Games, beginning in 2016.
 Bevacqua has also served since 2007 on the GOLF 20/20 executive committee.

 As CEO, Bevacqua was instrumental in expanding broadcast rights through 2030 for the Ryder Cup, Senior PGA Championship presented by KitchenAid and the PGA Professional National Championship.
 He facilitated the relationship with the New York State Government that secured the 2019 PGA Championship and 2024 Ryder Cup at historic Bethpage Black; he fostered a partnership with The Trump Organization, enabling the 2022 PGA Championship and 2017 Senior PGA Championship presented by KitchenAid to be conducted on Trump golf properties; and he worked with the PGA Tour to bring the 2020 PGA Championship to TPC Harding Park, a public facility in San Francisco.
 In addition, he steered the formation of the 2015 KPMG Women’s PGA Championship, through a partnership with both the LPGA and KPMG.

 Bevacqua also led the addition of a new patron sponsor in Samsung, as well as renewed partnerships with Mercedes-Benz USA and KitchenAid.
 Furthermore, Standard Life Investments became the first-ever Worldwide Partner in the storied history of the Ryder Cup.